DanielChris12/Solutions_Architect_Oct2022/Week 2/LAB 1/README.md

 To achieving this i followed this steps ;

-  (i) firstly, i choose my region.
-  (ii) Secondly, clicked on the service icon and then seacrh for VPC which i clicked on when it popped up.
-  (iii) Thirdly, then clicked on create VPC and i created one , and
+  Firstly, i choose my region.Then,clicked on the service icon and then seacrh for VPC which i clicked on when it popped up.
+Then clicked on create VPC and i created one , i discovered after creating the VPC it automatically created a route table that is private.
+Then, i created an internet gateway and attach the internet gateway to the VPC i created.(so that the instances of our subnet can have access to the internet)

+  Note: You can only attach one internet gateway to a VPC

+After attaching the internet gateway i created a subnet and attached it to the my created VPC, Then i enable automatic assigning of IPV4 addresses.

+then i created a public route table , public route and then associated the public route table to the piublic subnet 1 and 2.....
+When editing the route open the destination to 0.0.0/0 and the target to the internet gateway i created

+Note: The major the difference between a public and private subnet is that a public subnet has an internet gatway attached to its route table.